Curriculum Vitae

 | 2025 - Present | PhD Co-Supervisor University of Technology Sydney • Co-supervising a PhD student researching model predictive contouring control applied to robotic hip replacement surgery. • Mentoring in control theory, fundamental robotics concepts, and research methods, including experimental design, simulation, and implementation. • Coaching the student on articulating research problems, solutions, and benefits to both professional and academic audiences. • Providing guidance in C++ programming to support simulation, testing, and integration of robotic control algorithms. |

-| 2018 - Present | Guest Lecturer, Teaching Assistant Technical University of Munich (TUM) via edX.org, Coursera • Delivered guest lectures on advanced topics in Lean manufacturing and the Toyota Production System, connecting theory to real-world professional practice. • Actively engaged with hundreds of thousands of students worldwide via online forums, answering questions, providing applied examples, and facilitating discussions. • Delivered live information sessions on Lean Six Sigma professional practice, responding to participant and encouraging course engagement. • Contributed to course development and learning experience for a globally ranked top 10 online course of all time by Class Central |
+| 2018 - Present | Guest Lecturer, Teaching Assistant Lean Six Sigma Yellow Belt Certification Program Technical University of Munich (via edX.org, Coursera) • Delivered guest lectures on advanced topics in Lean manufacturing and the Toyota Production System, connecting theory to real-world professional practice. • Actively engaged with hundreds of thousands of students worldwide via online forums, answering questions, providing applied examples, and facilitating discussions. • Delivered live information sessions on Lean Six Sigma professional practice, responding to participant questions and encouraging course engagement. • Contributed to course development and learning experience for a globally ranked top 10 online course of all time by Class Central. |

 Publications